plops/cl-cpp-generator2/README_guidlines.md

 ### Constructors (2/2)

-- follow the rule of three or rule of five
+- follow the rule of zero, if that is not possible follow the rule of three or rule of five

 **The Rule of Three**